FRONTENAC PARK FEES

 Where is Frontenac Provincial Park?

-Frontenac Provincial Park is located about a 45-minute drive north of Kingston, about halfway between Toronto and Ottawa.
-The Park is situated on the Frontenac Arch, the southernmost part of the Canadian Sheild.
+Frontenac Provincial Park is about a 45-minute drive north of Kingston, about halfway between Toronto and Ottawa.
+The park is on the Frontenac Arch, the southernmost part of the Canadian Sheild.
 Need directions?
 We’ve provided some further down the page.

 What does the park have to offer?

 The provincial park has 22 lakes for you to paddle and explore.
-All of the interior lakes do not permit motors, apart from Big Salmon Lake, which allows electric motors.
-But, if you prefer to use your motorboat to go camping, you are permitted on all of the exterior lakes, such as Birch Lake, Buck Lake, Devil Lake, Kingsford Lake, and South Otter Lake.
+Unlike Big Salmon Lake, which only allows electric motors, all interior lakes do not permit engines.
+But, if you prefer to use your motorboat to go camping, you are allowed on all exterior lakes, such as Birch Lake, Buck Lake, Devil Lake, Kingsford Lake, and South Otter Lake.

 Fishing